t-ski/grit/README.md

 grit complete [--target|-t *]? [--keep-branch]?
 ```

-> 💡 &hairsp; Based on the generated tag, CI pipelines can easily infere potential releases.
+> 💡 &hairsp; Based on the generated tag, CI pipelines can easily infer releases.

 ## Redeclare Development

 A development might deviate from the original declared purpose.
-For instance when a patch introduces an additional feature.
+For instance, when a patch introduces an additional feature.
 Instead of inverting the branching behaviour, grit provides a Semver purpose redeclaration command.

 ``` console
 grit redeclare [patch|minor|major]